• Skip to primary navigation

 • Fruit Flies in my starter - your sourdough starter may attract fruit flies.
 They might have already been in your kitchen or they've heard there's new food!
 You'll find a full guide to dealing with fruit flies in sourdough here.

 • Why is my sourdough starter forming a skin? - sometimes you'll find that your sourdough starter develops a crust or skin.
 It's totally ok and just means that it's getting a bit too dry on top.
-Try using a jar lid (not screwed on).
+Try covering your sourdough starter with a jar lid that's not screwed on.
 Just scrape the skin off and feed as per normal.

 • My starter has grown mould - if your starter develops anything pink or orange or furry, it's definitely time to ditch it and start again.
 Make sure that your jar is clean.
 If the mould happens a few times, consider using a different flour as sometimes the mould spores come from the flour and not the environment.